dfo-pacific-science/metasalmon/docs/articles/gpt-collaboration.md

 # Show a sample for GPT
 head(df, 5)
+str(df)

+# Optional: extra summaries that help GPT map fields more accurately
+summary(df)
+colSums(is.na(df))
 dict

+# Optional: write small files to upload to GPT (often more reliable than copy/paste)
+# CAUTION: Do not include any sensitive data in the files you upload to GPT
+readr::write_csv(head(df, 500), "data-sample.csv")
+readr::write_csv(dict, "dictionary.csv")
 ```

+### Optional: Build a GPT Context Pack (Recommended)

+GPT will do better when you give it machine-readable files (and the
+exact schemas you need back), rather than pasted console prints.

+If your GPT interface supports file uploads, consider uploading:

+- Your inferred dictionary (`dictionary.csv`)
+- A small sample of your data (`data-sample.csv`)
+- The `metasalmon` schema templates: `dataset.csv`, `tables.csv`,
+  `column_dictionary.csv`, `codes.csv`
+- The latest DFO Salmon Ontology file (e.g., `dfo-salmon.ttl`) and any
+  other vocabularies you rely on (e.g., units)
+- Any methods / codebook documents that define how fields were collected
+  and what values mean
+- The ontology repository’s GitHub issue template for term requests
+  (optional, but helps the model draft issues in the expected format)

 ### Step 2: Craft a GPT Prompt

-Create a prompt that asks GPT to: - Propose column descriptions -
+Create a prompt that asks GPT to:

+- Propose column descriptions
-Suggest IRIs from the DFO Salmon Ontology - Identify categorical fields
+- Suggest IRIs from the DFO Salmon Ontology (or appropriate
+  vocabularies)
-that need code lists - Propose controlled vocabulary values
+- Identify categorical fields that need code lists
+- Propose controlled vocabulary values
+- Return results in a strict, copy/pasteable format (CSV or R code)
+  matching the `metasalmon` schemas (see `column_dictionary.csv` and
+  `codes.csv`)

 **Example prompt:**

     I'm creating a Salmon Data Package for coho escapement data.
 Here's my data sample and starter dictionary:

     Data sample (first 5 rows):
+    [Paste head(df) output from above code chunk]

+    Data structure summary:
+    [Paste str(df) output from above code chunk]

+    Optional summaries:
-    [Paste head(df) output]
+    [Paste summary(df) and colSums(is.na(df)) output]

     Dictionary:
-    [Paste dict output]
+    [Paste dict output from above code chunk]

     Please help me enrich this dictionary by:
     1. Writing clear, biologist-friendly descriptions for each column
     2. Suggesting IRIs from the DFO Salmon Ontology (or appropriate vocabularies) for:
-       - concept_iri: the specific concept this column represents
-       - concept_scheme_iri: the controlled vocabulary scheme
-       - metric_iri: if this is a measurement/metric
+       - term_iri: the IRI for this column (use an OWL class IRI when it’s a “type”, or a SKOS concept IRI when it’s a controlled vocabulary term)
+       - term_type: set to `owl_class` or `skos_concept` (leave NA if unknown)
-       - dimension_iri: if this is a dimension
+       - unit_label / unit_iri: if applicable
+       - If there is no reasonable match, tell me how to request a new term be added to the DFO salmon ontology
     3. Identifying which columns should have code lists (categorical fields)
     4. Proposing code values and labels for categorical fields

-    Return the enriched dictionary as a CSV or R code that I can copy into my R session.
+    Output requirements:
+    - Return R code that creates a tibble named `dict_gpt` with the same columns as `dict` (do not rename keys or columns).
+    - Use only valid `value_type` values: string, integer, number, boolean, date, datetime.
+    - Use only valid `column_role` values: identifier, attribute, measurement, temporal, categorical.
+    - If you cannot find an exact IRI in the provided ontology file, leave it blank (NA) and propose a new term in a separate tibble named `proposed_terms` (term_label + term_definition + term_type + suggested_parent_iri + suggested_relationships).
+    - Do not invent IRIs.

 ### Step 3: Extract GPT’s Suggestions